EnochRick/xeto/readme.md

 This repository is used to manage the source code for the standard libraries.

 # Update 9/3/2024 [^1]
 I wrote up my process and references in a notes file you can find here: [EnochRicksNotes](EnocRicksNotes.md).
-This includes a detailed step by step instruction on how to take your complied xeto files an bring them into your skyspark enviroment for use and testing!.
+This includes a detailed step by step instruction on how to take your complied xeto files an bring them into your skyspark enviroment for use and testing!
+Scroll to the bottom to see my process step-by-step.

 Cheers - EnochRick